justBlindbaek/FabricAdminWorkshop/README.md

 Whether you are a current Fabric administrator, aspire to become one, or simply want to better understand the possibilities and complexities of administering a Fabric tenant, this workshop will equip you with the tools and knowledge to excel in the role.

-We recommend to use the [dGitHub ownload feature](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives) and save all the content locally.
+We recommend to use the [GitHub download feature](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives) and save all the content locally.

 ## Agenda